cMadan/calcSulc/calcSulc/pseudocode_depth.md

 1. load pial surface, parcel annot, sulcal map, gyrif surface
 1. isolate faces associated with desired parcel
-1. calculate distance between vertex on pial surface and *same vertex* on gyrif surface vertex
+1. find vertices for lowest points in map, using sulcal map

-#### no need to be only the deepest part of the sulci, right?
+  * lowest *10%* of sulc for that sulci
-- find vertices for lowest point in map, using sulcal map
+1. calculate distance between vertex on pial surface and gyrif surface vertex

 #### alternate estimation approach
 - measure distance from vertex, normal to mesh, until collides with gyrif surface